 The 2018 Amended SVB Loan provides for interest to be paid at a rate of 9.0% per annum.
-Interest-only payments are due monthly through June 30, 2019, which may be extended through November 30, 2019 in the event certain conditions are met.
-Thereafter, in addition to interest accrued during such period, the monthly payments will include an amount equal to the outstanding principal at June 30, 2019, or November 30, 2019, as applicable, divided by 30 months.
+Interest-only payments were due monthly through June 30, 2019.
+Thereafter, in addition to interest accrued during such period, the monthly payments include an amount equal to the outstanding principal at June 30, 2019 divided by 30 months.
 At maturity (or earlier prepayment), the Company is also required to make a final payment equal to 4.0% of the original principal amount borrowed.